ManjunathPrasad/manjunathprasad/group.markdown

 ### Cloud Team
 Our cloud team are enthusiastic in developing an original research based on the integration of Cloud computing and artificial intelligence concepts.
-Currently our cloud team is working on problems in cloud and AI intersections.
-Our cloud team mebers are:
+Currently our cloud team is working on problems in cloud and AI intersections and publish novel research work.
+Our cloud team members are:
 1. Prakrathi V (2024 - 2026)
 2. Jenisha Castelino(2024 - 2026)